mattboran/CudaRT/README.md

 `--cpu`:			flag to use sequential CPU version instead of parallel GPU version

-`--X`: 				flag to use OpenGL to render to window.
+`--x`: 				flag to use OpenGL to render to window.
 Saves to output file on close.